pedromvaz/sql-portfolio/covid-19/README.md

 This project was created in MySql, and is based on the dataset [COVID-19 Data Explorer](https://ourworldindata.org/the-coronavirus-pandemic-data-explorer) provided by [Our World In Data](https://ourworldindata.org/).

 At the time of writing this README file, the dataset is almost 90MB in size, so I will not be putting it in my repository.
-You can download it [here](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv).
+You can download it [here](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv), then copy the CSV file to the `data` folder.

 ## Installing MySql